BERKELEY CONNECT in SOCIOLOGY

 Click HERE to see a complete list of all available Berkeley Connect sections in Sociology.

 To find Fall 2016 sections, search the Schedule of Classes for Sociology 98BC (for first-year and sophomores) or 198BC (for juniors and seniors).

 To help you meet other students who share your experiences and perspectives, Berkeley Connect sections are designated as lower division (first-year students and sophomores), new junior transfers, and upper division (juniors and seniors), but you can enroll in any section that fits your schedule and credit requirements.

-To participate in Berkeley Connect in Sociology, you enroll in a designated section of Sociology 98/198 (one unit of Directed Group Study, taken on a Pass/Not Pass basis).
+To participate in Berkeley Connect in Sociology, you enroll in a designated section of Sociology 98BC or 198BC (one unit, taken on a Pass/Not Pass basis).
 Many students chose to enroll for more than one semester.
 Participation is NOT restricted to declared majors.

-To sign up, enroll in a Berkeley Connect section via TeleBears when course registration opens.
+To sign up, enroll in a Berkeley Connect section when course registration opens.
 Please see the Berkeley Connect sections listed above under “Schedule.”

 **Read the schedule notes carefully—different sections are designated as primarily for lower-division (freshmen and sophomores), upper-division (juniors and seniors), or junior transfer students.

-If you are interested in participating in Berkeley Connect, but course registration is not currently open, you can click on Sign Up! to fill out an interest form, and you will be sent more details when the next semester’s information becomes available.
+If you are interested in participating in Berkeley Connect, but course registration is not currently open, you can join the Berkeley Connect Mailing List, and you will be sent more details when the next semester's information becomes available.